-Pete Yanity lives for two things: The first is his wonderful family, the second is his work covering sports.
+Pete Yanity lives for two things: his wonderful family and covering sports.

-Pete has been covering and anchoring sports for more than 35 years, and it’s been both his hobby and passion all of his life.
-And here at 7 News, the passion and the job become one and the same.
+Pete has been anchoring and covering sports for more than 35 years, and it’s been both his hobby and passion all of his life.
+Pete said the passion and the job become one and the same at 7 News.

 Additionally, he does extensive TV play-by-play assignments for Clemson, the ACC, the Southern Conference and other entities for games seen on the Nexstar Network, ESPN3, and Fox Sports/Regional, among other outlets.